jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1c.md

 It may do this through a very rigorous police, despite the people's contrary interest, genius, and inclinations.
 18 This method forms a militia

-17 2.
+{{< s v="17" >}} 2.
 It may separate the soldier's profession from all other professions by maintaining and employing some citizens in constant military exercises.

-18 This method forms a standing army

-18 The practice of military exercises is the sole or principal occupation of a standing army.
+<sup>18</sup> This method forms a standing army.
+The practice of military exercises is the sole or principal occupation of a standing army.

 The maintenance or pay the state affords them is their subsistence's principal and ordinary fund.
 The practice of military exercises is only the militia's occasional occupation.